 Grinnell church of Christ in Iowa

 Clean-up had been in full swing for almost three weeks when we hopped in the King’s car to drive 60 minutes to worship with a congregation that meets at the Ahrens Family Center in Grinnell, Iowa.
 On the way, we passed piles of debris that had once housed crops or people, uprooted trees, flattened corn fields, and metal grain bins that looked like tin foil that had been stepped on by a giant.
-The wind even threw 2x4 beams of wood straight through the sides of houses like javelins piercing through flesh.
+The wind even threw 2x4 beams of wood straight through the sides of houses like javelins.

 I love the sound of baseball.
 I could listen to it all day.
-I love the smell of baseball and the dry, powdery dirt that kicks up around the vibrant green fields, and how the lights shine down on the field as it starts to get chilly.
-I can relate the Bryant Gumble’s hyperbole: "Other sports are just sports.
+I love the smell of baseball and the dry, powdery dirt that kicks up around the vibrant green fields, and how the lights shine down on the field at night as the day starts to cool down.
+I can relate to Bryant Gumble’s hyperbole: "Other sports are just sports.
 Baseball is love."
+This sensory experience, like nothing else, takes me back to childhood when my dad was the president of the Salem Softball Association.
+I spent much of my childhood at the baseball parks of Salem, Oregon, while he spent decades in hot pursuit of three-foot-high stacks of plastic glory to add to the other trophies on our fireplace mantel.

-"There’s so much about the game that appeals to the intellectual and to the psyche, the symmetry of it.
+"There’s so much about the game that appeals to the intellect and to the psyche.
+The symmetry of it.
 The orderliness of it.
 The justice of it...In the other sports, you have time.
 You have to play against the clock.
 And when the clock runs out, your chance is over.
 No clock in baseball.
 You play until you lose, and if you can keep that rally alive, if you can keep going, if you can keep getting hits, you can play until a week from now.
 Nothing stops you.
 There is no parameter that makes it impossible for you to perform still more excellently.”
 Mario Cuomo

-The memories of childhood were followed by a recalling of the personal events in his last few decades of life that resulted in my begging him to “go the distance” --- to finish strong.
-How I wish that I could have eased his pain.
-I believe I eased some of his pain.
+The memories of childhood were followed by a recalling of the personal events in my father’s last decade or so of life that resulted in my tearfully begging him to “go the distance” — as The Field of Dreams puts it —to finish strong.
+How I wish that I could have “eased his pain” as this work of fiction put it.
+I do believe I eased at least some of his pain.
 He would say so.
-I know this because he gifted me something grand, straight from his grateful heart, just one week before suddenly falling backward to the floor, dead.
-My prayer is that God is now easing the rest of his pain.
-"The memories will be so thick they'll have to brush them away from their faces..."
-(James Earl Jones as Terence Mann in The Field of Dreams)
+I know this because he gifted me something grand, straight from his grateful heart for my trying to restore him, just one week before suddenly falling backward to the floor, dead.
+My prayer is that God is now easing the remainder of his pain.

-“...you are fellow citizens with the saints, and are of God’s household, having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone, in whom the whole building, being fitted together, is growing into a holy temple in the Lord, in whom you also are being built together into a dwelling of God in the Spirit.”
-Ephesians 2:20-22.
+“...you are fellow citizens with the saints, and are of God’s household, having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone, in whom the whole building, being fitted together, is growing into a holy temple in the Lord, in whom you also are being built together into a dwelling of God in the Spirit” (Ephesians 2:20-22).

-“He who overcomes, I will make him a pillar in the temple of My God, and he will not go out from it anymore; and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name.”
-Revelation 3:12
+“He who overcomes, I will make him a pillar in the temple of My God, and he will not go out from it anymore; and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name” (Revelation 3:12).

 “Ease His Pain”...
-“Go the distance” were both whispered throughout the movie The Field of Dreams.
-It had another repeated phrase “If you build it, they will come”.
-This again reminds me of the real temple we are building: The church whose foundation was laid in the exact place (in the city of Jerusalem) that this prophecy predicted it would be laid --- a jaw-dropping prediction that was made over 700 years before it happened!
-Turns out, truth is, indeed, sometimes stranger and more jaw-dropping than fiction.
+“Go the distance” both were whispered throughout the movie “The Field of Dreams”.
+This work of fiction also had this oft-repeated phrase, “If you build it, they will come”, which again reminds me of the real temple we are building: The church whose foundation was laid in the exact place (in the city of Jerusalem) where this prophecy predicted it would be laid —a jaw-dropping prediction that was made over 700 years before it happened!
+It turns out that truth is more jaw-dropping than fiction.

 Truth: “The mountain of the house of the Lord